realworldocaml/book/en/19-installing-ocaml.md

 * `core` is the main, well-supported Core distribution from Jane Street.
 * `core_extended` contains a number of experimental, but useful, extension libraries that are under review for inclusion in Core.
 We use some of these in places, but much less than Core itself.
 * `async` is the network programming library that we use in Part II to communicate with other hosts.
+You can skip this for the initial installation until you get to Part II, if you prefer.

 ### Editing Environment